FunkyRaza/Funky-Razaa/README.md

 # Funky-Razaa
-This is a Demo For Git &amp; Github Class
+This is a Demo For Git &amp; Github Class.